Jump to endpoints

 In order to ensure effective operation of the interface, we expect that 1000 requests per minute per source IP will not be exceeded.

-We reserve the right to block access if these limits are repeatedly exceeded significantly.
+We reserve the right to block access if these limits are repeatedly exceeded.

-Contact us as info@ibelsa.com if you cannot comply with these restrictions.
+Contact us at dev-team@ibelsa.com if you cannot comply with these restrictions.

 Authentication